 Sign into the ASHG website to arrive at the submission portal.
 Select “Add New” to begin a new submission.

 - Step 2: Basic Session Information

-Enter a title, topic area, and session type for your session.
+Enter a title, topic area, track, primary audience, and session type for your session.
 This page MUST be completed first.
-Saving this page will automatically create a draft to which you can return at any time until the deadline on January 28, 2021.
+Saving this page will automatically create a draft to which you can return at any time until the deadline.

 - Step 3: Detailed Session Information

 Enter the information described in each step, including: